-- Built-in mono 10 watt amplifier that can drive a 10 watt (8 ohm) speaker directly.
-Or 5 watt (if using 4 ohm speaker)
+- A built-in mono 10-watt amplifier that can drive a 10 watt (8-ohm) speaker directly.
+Or 5 watt (if using the 4-ohm speaker)

 - Equipped with a 3.5mm audio jack for stereo output that can drive an earphone directly or to connect with an external amplifier.